Every NFL team’s potential breakout player in 2023

 Chicago Bears: QB Justin Fields

 Fields was one of the league’s most electric players last season with his elite rushing ability, rushing for 1,143 yards, the second-most by a quarterback in NFL history.
 The Bears had an opportunity to move on from Fields and select a quarterback at No. 1 overall in the draft.
 Instead, they showed their belief in Fields and made a concerted effort to upgrade his supporting cast and pass protection.
-The additions of DJ Moore, offensive linemen Darnell Wright and Nate Davis, as well as a second year in Luke Getsy’s system, will be huge for Fields’ potential success in 2023.
-If Fields can make a leap in the passing game and become a true dual-threat QB, the sky’s the limit for Chicago. – Alyssa Barbieri, Bears Wire
+The additions of DJ Moore, offensive linemen Darnell Wright and Nate Davis, as well as a second year in Luke Getsy’s system will be huge for Fields’ potential success in 2023.
+If Fields can make a leap in the passing game, the sky’s the limit for Chicago’s offense. – Alyssa Barbieri, Bears Wire

 Cincinnati Bengals: S Dax Hill